Join Succeed and Unlock £50 Credit Towards Any Immerse Programme

 Table of Contents

-We get it – you’re dying to include your work experience in your personal statement, but how do you write about work experience in your personal statement?
-Work experience is an essential component of your personal statement.
+Work experience is an essential component of a personal statement.
 It shows that you are passionate and knowledgeable about your chosen course.
-Some courses require prior work experience before you can apply.
+Some courses even require prior work experience before you can apply.
+But how do you squeeze all the relevant facts about your work experience into your personal statement?

 So if you’re looking for a way to showcase your work experience, this blog post is just what you need.
 Learn how to write about work experience effectively in your statement to help you stand out from the crowd and get into the university of your dreams.